SpecFlowOSS/SpecFlow/docs/Guides/PageObjectModel.md

 ```

 Again You pass your `WebDriver` instance via constructor.
 In this case we are using [Lazy](https://docs.microsoft.com/en-us/dotnet/api/system.lazy-1) as a easy way to cache the result of the `FindElement` method.
 Only the first call to the `txtUrl` property, triggers a call to the `FindElement` function.
 All subsequent calls, will return the same value as before.
+This will save you some time in execution of your automation code, as the WebDriver needs to do search less often for the same element.

 If you use a caching strategy like that, be careful with your lifetime of your page objects and your page.
 Don't reuse an old instance of your page model, if the page changed in the meantime.